Table of contents

-Bait hives and swarm traps are often used to woo swarms that are looking for a permanent home, a swarm seducer is meant to provide a temporary resting place for a swarm that has just left its hive.
-These swarms usually settle near the hive and stay put until the bees have agreed upon a new place to live, which can take anywhere from a few minutes to many days.
+Bait hives and swarm traps are often used to woo swarms that are looking for a permanent home.
+In contrast, a swarm seducer provides a temporary resting place for a swarm that has just left the parent hive.
+These swarms usually settle near the hive and stay put until the bees agree on a new place to live.
+This can take anywhere from a few minutes to many days.

 If you know which trees your swarms always land in, that is a good place to start.
 If not, trees near the perimeter of the apiary are a good bet.
 The more seducers you hang near your hives, the better the chance of catching a swarm.

 I like this idea because it gives you another chance to catch a swarm that leaves one of your own hives.
 Naturally, it’s best to prevent swarms if you can.
 But if you miss that opportunity, the swarm seducer is your next chance at them.
-If they don’t choose to land on your seducer, there is still a chance of luring them into a swarm trap or bait hive that is placed further away.
+If they don’t choose to land on your seducer, there is still a chance of luring them into a swarm trap or bait hive you placed further away.